John Salter’s Blog

 All independent freelancers will be responsible to carry own indemnities (which are generally inexpensive as they cover training and facilitation).

 - Shut happens

 The hospitality industry invests heavily on having bumper weekends.
 They’re the days everyone is “out and about”.

 Except … when you can’t be “up and at em”.

-And today was like that for many popular venues in our area.
+And recently it was like that for many popular venues in our area.

 Try the agile approach to business continuity by using our free App

 - Disaster Management Workshop – a business perspective.

 Discount Coupon code